symflower/symflower-kakoune/README.md

 kak Copy.java -e symflower
 ```

-This should write unit tests to `CopySymflowerTest.java`.
+This should write unit tests for `Copy.java` to `CopySymflowerTest.java`.

 ## Supported Languages